larsonjj/generator-yeogurt/generators/app/templates/src/shared/README.md

 ```
 └── src
     └── about
-        └── index.{jade,nunjucks}
+        └── index.{pug,nunjucks}
 ```

 So when you boot up your site and go to `/about` you will see your new page.

 ### Specifying a layout

-You can also create a new page that extends from a different layout file than `base.{jade,nunjucks}`.
+You can also create a new page that extends from a different layout file than `base.{pug,nunjucks}`.

 ```
 yo yeogurt:page about --layout=two-col